Choosing a Program

 At last we had come across the centre that we wanted to work with.
 The decisions that we made along the way were critical to the outcome of Hughan’s achievements today.

-Hughan is now 22 years old and can hold a normal conversation on his mobile telephone.
+Hughan is now in his 30’s and can even hold a normal conversation on a phone.

 It is the little things that we did every day that enabled him to learn to speak.
 Please keep a diary of your child and you will be able to do the same as us.